gurpreet998/Retail-Analytics-Dashboard-Project-PowerBI-/README.md

-Insights: This visual highlights the top 10 product categories by total sales value on the ShopNest platform.
+Insights: This visual highlights the top 10 product categories by total sales value on the Retail platform.
 The Total Sales measure was calculated using the sum of product prices from the order items dataset.
 Categories such as health_beauty, watches_gifts, and bed_bath_table emerged as the top-performing segments.
 This analysis helps identify high-revenue categories, enabling strategic focus on best-selling product lines for inventory planning, marketing campaigns, and revenue optimization.